On this Page

 Despite its small area, it is the second most densely populated country in Europe.
 It is famous for its very progressive and liberal policies and is also well-known for its economic prosperity, great education system, and friendly and welcoming people.
 It’s a leading industrial, cultural, and economic center, and its economy is the fifth largest in the European Union.

-Info & Stats
+Holland Into & Stats

 • Language: Dutch is the official language.